zavolanlab/TECtool/README.md

 ## Input and output files

 Input files
-* A file containing all chromosomes in fasta format
+* A file containing all chromosomes in fasta format.
 * A file with the corresponding annotation in GTF format
 * A file with genome coordinates of 3’ end processing sites in BED format
 * A file containing spliced alignments of mRNA-seq reads to the corresponding genome (in BAM format, sorted by coordinates and indexed)